Tiny-Earth/DemoSite/site/src/experiences.md

 ## Why Active Learning Experiences?

 **Active learning experiences lead to better learning outcomes.** Two decades of studies have shown that active-learning environments lead to better outcomes for STEM students, with additional positive benefits for students from historically excluded communities (HEC).
 For example, a seminal metastudy by Freeman and colleagues (2014) synthesized the findings of over 200 active-learning studies in STEM and found that students in active courses consistently performed half a standard deviation higher than those in passive classes.
 Likewise, a survey of nearly 1,000 students who experienced active learning more often reported higher learning gains and improvements in collaborative skills.
 (Reeves et al., 2024).
-Another study found that polling questions that challenged students to think critically and solve problems collaboratively led to improved learning gains—and more questions correlated with higher gains (Smith et al., 2009, 2011).
+Another study found that polling questions that challenged students to think critically and solve problems collaboratively led to improved learning gains—and more questions correlated with higher gains [smith2009peer, smith2011combining](@cite).

 Failure rates also illuminate a stark contrast between courses taught with an active vs. traditional  (passive) approach.
 In a meta-analysis of 200 published papers comparing student outcomes in matched courses, [freeman_active_2014](@cite) found that students in active STEM courses had a 10% lower failure rate than those in passive courses.